bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/app/index.md

 - If the resource `config` has available data, the application can access it from the key `config` of the server state object.
 - As the `last` flag is not enabled, rules processing will continue to the next rules.
-This rule is useful way to share common state to all requests.
+This rule is useful way to share a common state to all requests.

 **Second rule**